ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 ![Minimum files that are needed to define a toolchain](images/min_files_for_a_toolchain.png)

 Each of these files is explained in the following sections.
 Each section contains configuration information that you can consult as your toolchain evolves.
+YAML is a data serialization language that is a strict superset of JSON, with the addition of syntactically significant newlines and indentation.
+However, YAML doesn’t allow literal tab characters at all.

 ## Understanding the configuration files
 {: #toolchains_custom_config_files}

 The toolchain template configuration files are comprised primarily of YAML formatted files.
 Each file contains metadata that describes different aspects of the toolchain.
 The metadata includes
-* Information about the toolchain, GitHub, or Git Repo and Issue Tracking repositories.
+* Information about the toolchain and repositories.
 * Details about how code is built and deployed.
 * Configuration properties for the tools that are in the toolchain.

 As your toolchain becomes more complex, the configuration files might grow in complexity, too.

 A few guidelines to keep in mind when you work with YAML files: